Charlytoc/easy-ai-groq/README.md

-# A template to make AI applications with Python (FastAPI) and Typescript (ViteJs) using Grok as APi
+# A template to make AI applications with Python (FastAPI) and Typescript (ViteJs) using Groq as APi

 ## Requirements
 - Python (install latest version here https://www.python.org/downloads/)